Eastern quoll: Australian Capital Territory

 In March 2016, a trial reintroduction of 16 eastern quolls from Mount Rothwell (Victoria), and Tasmania was conducted at Mulligans Flat Woodland Sanctuary in the Australian Capital Territory.
-Mulligans Flat is a public 485 ha reserve which is surrounded by a predator-proof conservation fence.
+Mulligans Flat is a public, 485 ha reserve surrounded by a predator-proof conservation fence.
 Founders from the first trial had a survival rate of 28.6%, with the majority of mortalities being associated with males dispersing beyond the predator-proof fence.
-Adopting an adaptive management approach, the second and third trials involved only releasing females (preferring those carrying pouch young), which was met with increased survival (76.9% in 2017 and 87.5% in 2018).
+Adopting an adaptive management approach, the second and third trials involved only releasing females (preferring those carrying pouch young), which resulted in increased survival (76.9% in 2017 and 87.5% in 2018).

 New South Wales

-Beginning in 2017 the Aussie Ark conservation program instituted a captive breeding project within a 400 ha fox-proof fenced sanctuary, the Barrington Wildlife Sanctuary.
-As of 2022, 250 eastern quolls had been released into the enclosure resulting in 63 joeys born in 2022 breeding season.
+Beginning in 2017, the Aussie Ark conservation program instituted a captive-breeding project within a 400 ha fox-proof fenced sanctuary, the Barrington Wildlife Sanctuary.
+As of 2022, 250 eastern quolls had been released into the enclosure, resulting in 63 joeys born in the 2022 breeding season.

-In 2018, as a pilot program, twenty captive-bred eastern quolls were released into Booderee National Park on the south coast of New South Wales.
-The National Park was unfenced, but had undergone red fox baiting to prepare for the eastern quoll reintroduction.
+In 2018, as a pilot program, 20 captive-bred eastern quolls were released into Booderee National Park on the south coast of New South Wales.
+The park was unfenced, but had undergone red fox baiting to prepare for the eastern quoll reintroduction.
 A second release of 40 eastern quolls was conducted in 2019.
 However, due to threats including predation by residual red foxes, domestic dogs, and road mortality, no founders survived beyond early 2021.
-In light of this failure and following the successful example of the Aussie Ark program a second trial release of nineteen eastern quoll was made into a 84 ha fenced area in the Park.
+In light of this failure and following the successful example of the Aussie Ark program, a second trial release of 19 eastern quolls was made into a 84 ha fenced area in the park.

-A third captive breeding program was established at the Conmurra Wildlife Sanctuary in Bathurst in 2025 with plans to expand its breeding population prior to releases of eastern quolls into the wild.
+A third captive-breeding program was established at the Conmurra Wildlife Sanctuary in Bathurst in 2025, with plans to expand its breeding population prior to releases of eastern quolls into the wild.